thelfer/tfel/docs/web/orthotropiclinearhardeningplasticity.md

 Note that this dsl automatically declares the elastic strain `eel` as a state variable.

-As discussed before, we explicit state that that a fully implicit integration will be used by default:
+As discussed before, we explicit state that a fully implicit integration will be used by default:

 ~~~~{.cpp}
 @Theta 1;
 ~~~~

-This value can be dynamically changed at runtime by modifying the `theta` parameter.
+This value can be changed at runtime by modifying the `theta` parameter.

 The stopping criterion is chosen low, to ensure the quality of the consistent tangent operator (the default value, \(10^{-8}\) is enough